Maccraft123/MiniPlayer/README.md

 * 2. Open all files from Processing 3 GUI

 # Current state:
-* 90% functions of normal audio players aren't here
+* 50% functions of normal audio players aren't here
 * Commits are welcome

 # TODO:
 * Functions of normal audio player

-WILL EAT YOUR CAT
+MIGHT EAT YOUR CAT